JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 ### 2.2.
 Simulation in MCNP

-MCNP6 was used to simulate gamma-ray spectra resulting from neutron activation of soil samples.
+MCNP6 [Werner et al., 2017] was used to simulate gamma-ray spectra resulting from neutron activation of soil samples.
 Each simulation modeled a soil matrix with varying concentrations of carbon and other common soil constituents.
-The geometry was set up to mimic in situ measurement conditions, with a neutron source placed above a soil slab and a detector positioned to capture emitted gamma rays.
+The geometry was set up to mimic in situ measurement conditions, with a neutron source placed above a soil slab and a detector positioned to capture emitted gamma rays [Kavetskiy et al., 2017].

 ![Geometry of MCNP](Figures/DataGeneration/MCNPGeometry.png)

 Key simulation parameters included:

-- **Neutron source energy:** API120 portable neutron (D-T generator) generator [1]
+- **Neutron source energy:** API120 portable neutron (D-T generator) generator [Kavetskiy et al., 2018]
 - **Soil slab dimensions:**  112 cm x 90 cm x 30 cm
-- **Detector type:** Geiger-Mueller (G-M) detector [2]
+- **Detector type:** Geiger-Mueller (G-M) detector [Yakubova et al., 2025]
 - **Tally:** F8 (pulse height tally) for gamma spectra

 This approach enables the generation of realistic spectral data for a variety of soil compositions, forming the basis for evaluating different spectral analysis techniques.